James-Monash/TranscriptionalPlasticity-TumourModel/SIMULATOR_README.md

 ### Configuration Parameters

+#### Global Settings
+- `use_multiprocessing`: Enable parallel processing across conditions and replicates (default: true).
+When enabled, multiple conditions and their replicates will be processed in parallel for maximum performance.

 #### Simulation Section
 - `generations`: Number of timesteps to simulate
 - `initial_size`: Initial number of sensitive cells (typically 1)